albertogallini/txn_engine/Readme.md

 <img src="./img/memory_vs_transactions_ratios.png" width="500">

-So overall performance of txn_engine, on the aformenthioned assumption, on this machine is ~`1.000.000 transactions/s`  with a avg `~[217.000 (Process Memory) - 230.000 (Engine Memory)] transation/Mb` memory impact on the user account/transaction log storage.
+So overall performance of txn_engine, on the aforementioned assumption, on this machine is ~`1.000.000 transactions/s` with an average `~[17.000 (Process Memory) - 230.000 (Engine Memory)] transactions/MB` memory impact on the user account/transaction log storage.
-The plots also show that both time and memory scale as O(n).<br><br>
+The plots also show that both time and memory scale as O(n).

 Comments:
 -  Read the comment of `Engine.size_of` function to see how the Engine Memory is computed.
 The Engine size does not take into account the data structure overhead.
 -  As the transactions are generated randomly, the error rate can be quite high, which affects the size of the maps.
 This also may cause lower map sizes for a larger number of input transactions.